kyaroch/kyaroch.github.io/_drafts/2016-09-19-state-presidential-vote-dispersion.md

 There is another robust measure of dispersion, which is the interquartile range – just the difference between the 75th and 25th percentiles.
-Pandas doesn't have a built-in method for this, but it's easy enough to calculate:
+Pandas doesn't have a built-in method for this that I can find, but it's easy enough to calculate:

 {% highlight python %}
 def iqr(data):